 To comply with the Freedom of Information Act, a publication scheme must specify;

 The surgery has a scheme approved by the commissioner.
-Click here for our latest version
+See our FOI latest publication.
+(Word document)

 111 is the NHS non-emergency number.
 It's fast, easy and free.
 Call 111 and speak to a highly trained adviser, supported by healthcare professionals.